-- Region and AZ: Currently supported regions include Guangzhou, Shanghai, Beijing, and Silicon Valley.
+- Region and AZ: currently supported regions include Guangzhou, Shanghai, Beijing, Singapore, Silicon Valley, Chengdu, Nanjing, and Mumbai.
 Tencent Cloud products in different regions cannot communicate with each another over a private network.

 - Version and Components: EMR recommends some commonly used combinations of components for Hadoop.
 You can also combine the components based on your needs.

-- Kerberos Secure Cluster: This specifies whether to enable Kerberos authentication for the cluster.
+- Kerberos Secure Cluster: it specifies whether to enable Kerberos authentication for the cluster.
 This feature is not required for individual users and disabled by default.

-- High-availability (HA) cluster: By default, once you’ve selected Enable high availability, 2 master nodes, at least 3 core nodes, and 3 common nodes will be enabled.
-For more information about node types, see Node Type Descriptions.
+- High Availability Cluster: if you select Enable High-Availability, 2 master nodes, at least 3 core nodes, and 3 common nodes will be enabled in the Hadoop cluster by default.
+For more information on node types, please see Node Type Description.

-- Hardware Configuration: Node specification.
-EMR provides a variety of node specifications.
-You can choose your node type, core quantity, memory size, disk type, and disk size to meet your business needs.
+- Hardware Configuration: node specification configuration.
+EMR provides a variety of node specifications, and you can choose the node type, core quantity, memory size, and disk type and size based on your business needs.

-- Cluster Network: To ensure the security of the EMR cluster, all nodes of the cluster are placed in a VPC; therefore, you need to set up a VPC before your can successfully create the EMR cluster.
+- Cluster Network: to ensure security of the EMR cluster, all nodes of the cluster are placed in a VPC; therefore, you need to set up a VPC before you can successfully create the EMR cluster.

 - Cluster Name: EMR clusters are differentiated by cluster name.

-- Use an existing EMR security group: Select an existing EMR security group as the security group for your instance.
-Open ports 22 and 30001 as well as the required IP range for communication over the private network.
+- Select Existing EMR Security Group: select an existing EMR security group as the security group for the current instance and open ports 22 and 30001 and the necessary IP range for communication over the private network.

-- COS: After COS is enabled, the EMR cluster can directly compute the data stored in COS so that the compute and storage can be separated, thus reducing the costs of big data processing.
+- COS: after COS is activated, the EMR cluster can directly compute the data stored in COS to implement computation/storage separation and reduce the costs of big data processing.
 To ensure that EMR can access to your data stored in COS, please enter your COS API key.

 After completing the configurations above, click Purchase to make the payment.
 Your EMR cluster will be automatically created once the payment is received.
-Wait for about 10 minutes, then you will find the cluster you just created in the EMR Console.
+Wait for about 10 minutes and then you will find the cluster you just created in the EMR Console.